-Personal Review: I’ve now been using my Zamp 120 watt Portable Solar Package for over five years for many hours.
+Personal Review: I’ve now been using my Zamp 120 watt Portable Solar Package for over Seven years for many hours.
 I’m a happy camper and glad I made this purchase.
 It has lived up to the reviews and information I was able to find at the time of my purchase.
 It was fairly easy to install, taking only a couple of hours at the most even though I was a novice.
+I see they are now selling 140 watt systems, but I think I would even upgrade to a 200 watt.

 You can find less expensive alternatives, but I chose Zamp 120 watt “suitcase” solar package for the following reasons: